deepjavalibrary/djl/docs/development/development_guideline.md

 - For builders, use setXXX for required values and optXXX for optional ones
 - Follow the example in `Convolution` and `Conv2D` when making extendable builders
+- The usage of `final` for members and parameters is generally discouraged in favor of readability.

 Alongside these conventions, we have a number of checks that are run including PMD, SpotBugs, and Checkstyle.
 These can all be verified by running the gradle `build` target.
 Instructions for fixing any problems will be given by the relevant tool.